Albert Schäffle: Career

 Schäffle's magnum opus, a treatise called Bau und Leben des sozialen Körpers (Construction and Life of the Social Body) was published in four volumes from 1875 to 1878.
 The work was a grandiose attempt to create a unified system combining the natural and social sciences.
 Schäffle attempted to show a unity between human social behavior and the biological processes observed by natural science, while retaining a spiritual aspect in the tradition of German idealist philosophy.

 In a second edition of this work, published in two volumes in 1896, Schäffle emphasized the state-interventionist implications of his work, describing the economy of the "rational social state" in fine detail.

 In his Quintessence of Socialism (1875) and The Impossibility of Social Democracy (1885), Schäffle developed a critique of socialism which focused on the problem of incentives in large-scale collectives.
 His conclusion was that classical socialism and democracy were incompatible.
-Schäffle thus foreshadowed some of the criticisms of socialism by Ludwig von Mises and Freidrich Hayek.
+Schäffle thus foreshadowed some of the criticisms of socialism by Ludwig von Mises and Friedrich Hayek.

 From 1892 to 1901 Schäffle was the sole editor of the Zeitschrift für die gesamte Staatswissenschaft.